Asmilex/xfwm-rounded-corners-patch/README.md

 It was adapted from a [patch targeting Openbox](https://github.com/dylanaraps/openbox-patched/blob/master/openbox-3.6.2-rounded-corners.patch) with some advanced copy-pasting techniques 🤭.

-The patch in its current state can be applied to an Xfwm 4.12.5 codebase and was not tested on other versions.
+The patch in its current state can be applied to an Xfwm 4.12.5 or 4.13.2 codebase (there are two adequate files).

 ### Screenshot
 Sample windows with 12 px radius for rounded corners, hidden decorations and disabled shadows for clarity.